immutables/immutables.github.io/style.md

 **Things to be aware of**

-- When there are couple of conflicting styles mixed on the same level using meta annotation, then just one of them will be picked, should not rely on any order here
+- When there are couple of conflicting styles mixed on the same level using meta annotation, then just one of them will be picked.
+Should not rely on any order here
 - Styles are not merged in any way.
-- Styles are a sharp tool, expect compilation errors in generated code if style definitions are inaccurate or naming become overlapping, containing java keywords.
+- Styles are a sharp tool, expect compilation errors in generated code if style definitions are inaccurate and names overlap, contains inappropriate symbols or java keywords etc.

 ## Other customizations